Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Businesses related to the production and sale of food and farm products.
 **Sentence:** Agribusinesses are crucial in ensuring the stability of food markets.
 **Conversation:**
-A – Do you think the agribusiness sector is growing?
+A – Do you think the agribusiness sector is growing
 B – Yes, it’s expanding with new technologies and better distribution systems.

 ---